eth-protocol-fellows/cohort-five/projects/project-ideas.md

 ### Trin: Add/Improve Portal State network hive tests

 By Kolby ML

 The description of what Hive is can be found in the post above.

-Portal State is a execution layer light client for archival state data.
+Portal State is an execution layer light client for archival state data.
 The goal is providing archival state access for all blocks, faster access for recent blocks for use in wallets etc, well at the same time being validate-able and requiring minimal resources e.x. a few gigabytes of storage.

 So the goal of this network is to one day be the backend of wallets.
 Instead of all users using centralized backends to access Ethereum such as Infura, they can use Portal, to access Ethereum in a light, validate-able and decentralized way.
 This is one use of Ethereum State data, but there are bound to be more.